pineconedata/pineconedata.github.io/_posts/2024-09-13-basketbal-train-ols.md

 ```

 ## Import Data
 In [Part 3](/2024-05-30-basketball-feature_engineering/) of this series, we engineered new features for our dataset, which is stored in a dataframe named `player_data`.
-No changes were made to the underlying data set in [Part 4](/2024-07-29-basketball-visualizations/) of this series, since that part focused on creating visualizations from the data set.
+No changes have been made to the underlying dataset in the intermediary articles.
 If you want to follow along with the code examples in this article, it's recommended to import the `player_data` dataframe before proceeding.

 ```python